hal/console/README.md

 ### Standalone

-The `standalone` module contains an executable jar which launches a local web server serving HAL.next.
+The `standalone` module contains an executable jar which launches a local web server at http://localhost:9090.

 1. Add http://localhost:9090 as allowed origin
 1. `mvn install`